marymafa/marymafa.github.io/_posts/2017-07-20-imposter-syndrome.md

 Gifted women use  thwir charm  to gain approval  and purpose for supervisors to increase their abilities of confidence they their ability my be rejected by athers.
 				Therapy
 Allow the person  to organize  their thoughts in writing emotional learning requires a person to act  and respond  with certain behaviours,mood,feelings or believes

 				Demograpics
-They dout their abilities and think that their skill were not allowed be hired
+They dout their abilities and think that their skill were not allowed be hired.

-Describes the stages  of learning to mastery when we learn or train in something  we pass though the states of shahari.
+### When we learn or train in something  we pass though the states of shahari:

 Shu-we reapet the forms and discipline our selves.